turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 * You transfer code to Heroku by using `git push`
 * Heroku builds an archive of your ready-to-run application called a **slug**
 * A slug gets copied to and run on one or more **dynos**.
 The more dynos you run, the more traffic you can support.
-* Requests come in to Heroku's **Routing Mesh** and a dispatched to one of your dynos randomly
+* Requests come in to Heroku's **Routing Mesh** and are dispatched to one of your dynos randomly
 * All dynos can *share data* so you don't care which dyno is actually serving the request

 ## References